rizqimtiaz/EcoOracle/README.md

 For deployment instructions on any EVM chain, see the comments inside each contract — both compile as-is with `solc 0.8.20`.

-### 5. Marketplace & Portfolio

-Buyers transfer credits between wallets at the dNFT's current price, or retire credits permanently against a beneficiary.
+retire credits permanently against a beneficiary.
 Retirements are immutable and aggregate into a global retirement counter.
 Invalidated dNFTs cannot be traded — the smart contract reverts.